Zezombye/blog/articles/overpy.md

 - **No variable names, and only 26 variables (A to Z).** This forced the use of a reference sheet for big programs to keep track of what `K` is used for, as well as directly coding constants in the program rather than put them in a variable.
 This is a bad programming practice, as if you have to update a constant, you have to update it in every spot it is used.

-- **No comments.** As you can see in the screenshot, you can put names in rules, but that’s about it.
+- **No comments.** As you can see in the screenshot, you can put names in rules, but that's about it.
 If a rule has 100 actions (common in complex gamemodes), good luck remembering what each action is used for.

 - **No user-defined functions.** If you had to repeat a piece of code multiple times, you had no choice but to copy-paste it.
 Meaning, if you had to modify it, you had to make sure to also modify every other instance.